MSBuild Project Files

 - Falls back to Git Bash tar

-- Output:
+- Output: same

-msbuild build.proj /t:CreateReleaseTar
+msbuild /m build.proj /t:CreateReleaseTar

 CreateAllReleaseArchives